Xceptance/xlt-documentation/content/en/load-testing/Manual/470-load-configuration.md

 Multiple time/value pairs can be specified by separating them using one or more spaces, commas, semi-colons, or tab characters.
 The time part can be given in all formats supported for [time periods](../480-test-suite-configuration/#time_period_values).

+{{% note notitle %}}
-{{< note notitle >}}Please do not use white-space characters (space or tab) to separate both the sub-parts of the time part and the various time/value parts, as this leads to ambiguities and misunderstandings.
-In order to avoid such situations, we strongly recommend to use either commas or semi-colons to separate the time/value parts.{{< /note >}}
+Please do not use white-space characters (space or tab) to separate both the sub-parts of the time part and the various time/value parts, as this leads to ambiguities and misunderstandings.
+In order to avoid such situations, we strongly recommend to use either commas or semi-colons to separate the time/value parts.
+{{% /note %}}

 Imagine the following load function: